-MASTER OF TECHNOLOGY: TOURISM & HOSPITALITY
+MASTERS IN MANAGEMENT SCIENCES: TOURISM & HOSPITALITY

-The degree Master of Technology: Tourism and Hospitality is offered by this Department.
+The degree Masters in Management Sciences: Tourism and Hospitality is offered by this Department.
 The programme consists of a 100% research dissertation.

 Students may specialise in various fields of tourism and hospitality determined by their own interest.
 However, the research output must be of practical value to tourism and/or hospitality sectors.